ketulgupta1995/ketulgupta1995.github.io/index.md

 ---
 layout: default
-title : A simple way to shsare and grow by Ketul Gupta.
+title : A simple way to share and grow by Ketul Gupta.
 ---

 ## Blogs